godotengine/godot-docs/tutorials/physics/rigid_body.rst

 ---------------------------

 A rigid body's behavior can be altered by setting its properties, such as mass and weight.
-A Physics material needs to be added to the rigid body to adjust its friction and bounce, and set if it's absorbent and or rough.
+A physics material needs to be added to the rigid body to adjust its friction and bounce, and set if it's absorbent and/or rough.
 These properties can be set in the Inspector or via code.
 See :ref:`RigidBody <class_RigidBody>` and :ref:`PhysicsMaterial <class_PhysicsMaterial>` for
 the full list of properties and their effects.